 The WAFP Foundation has presented the Roy Virak Scholarship to an outstanding second year resident in our state for 23 years.
 The Residency Directors present nominations to the Foundation’s scholarship committee, which then selects the resident winner.
 The Virak scholarship provides recognition of outstanding work accomplished while in residency and is intended as an accolade, rather than a significant financial award.
 The total scholarship funding provided since its inception is $17,000.
-The 2017 award was presented to an outstanding young physician, Ashlin Mountjoy, MD, MPH.
+The 2018 award was presented to an outstanding young physician, Maegan Wong, DO.

 - Diverse Constituencies Scholarships.

 The WAFP Foundation supports first year medical students at the UWSOM, PNWU and ESFCOM, who demonstrate interest in minority health and primary care and plan to integrate both into their careers.
 The Foundation has awarded at least 50 scholarships totaling $56,250 over the last twenty-five years.
-The 2017 scholarship winners are Dirir Abdullahi from UWSOM and Justin Putz from PNWU.
+The 2018 scholarship winners are Dorender Dankwa from UWSOM and Jonathan Mai from PNWU.

 - Family Medicine Advocacy Summit (FMAS)